P=W conjectures for character varieties with symplectic resolution: Introduction

 called \textbf{non-abelian Hodge correspondence}; see \cite{Simpson1994} or Section \ref{sec:p=wforresolution}.
 However, the map $\Psi$ is not an algebraic isomorphism.
 Indeed, note that the Betti moduli space is an affine variety, while the Dolbeault moduli space admits a projective morphism with connected fibres

 called \textbf{Hitchin fibration}.
 The purpose of this paper is to study the behaviour in cohomology of the non-abelian Hodge correspondence in view of the P=W conjecture \cite{deCataldoHauselMigliorini2012}.
+In the rest of the paper we will only consider reductive groups of type $A$, i.e.\ $G=\Gl_n, \Sl_n, \PGl_n$, unless stated otherwise, e.g. in the formulation of the P=W conjectures or in \cref{sec:compactificationHodge}.

 One of the main difficulties while studying the cohomology of these moduli spaces is that they are generally singular.
+To circumvent this issue, it is customary to slightly change the moduli problem as follows.
+Given an integer\footnote{We omitted the dependence of $\mbtwisted$ and $\mdoltwisted$ on the degree $d$ not to burden the notation too much.} $d$ coprime with the rank $n$ of the group, the twisted Betti moduli space is the GIT quotient

-To circumvent this issue, it is customary to slightly change the moduli problem.
-There exist twisted versions of the Betti and Dolbeault moduli, here denoted $\mdoltwisted$ and $\mbtwisted$, which are smooth varieties and satisfy a non-abelian Hodge theorem; see \cite{HauselThaddeus04}.
+On the other hand, the twisted version of Dolbeault moduli, denoted $\mdoltwisted$, parametrises semistable pairs $(E, \phi)$, with $E$ vector bundle of rank $n$ and degree\footnote{Note that we recover the untwisted Dobeault moduli space for $d=0$.} $d$, and $\phi \in \Hom(E, E \otimes K_X)$.
+The technical advantage of working with these twisted moduli spaces is that they are smooth varieties and satisfy a non-abelian Hodge theorem as in the untwisted case; see \cite{HauselThaddeus04}.

-While studying the weight filtration on $H^*(\mbtwisted, \QQ)$, Hausel and Rodriguez-Villegas discovered a surprising symmetry, that they called \textbf{curious hard Lefschetz} theorem: there exists a class $\alpha\in H^2(\mbtwisted, \QQ)$ which induces the isomorphisms
+While studying the weight filtration on $H^*(\mbtwisted, \QQ)$, Hausel and Ro\-driguez-Villegas discovered a surprising symmetry, that they called \textbf{curious hard Lefschetz} theorem: there exists a class $\alpha\in H^2(\mbtwisted, \QQ)$ which induces the isomorphisms

-The theorem holds for $G= \Gl_2, \Sl_2, \PGl_2$ by \cite{HauselRodriguez-Villegas2008}, and for $G=\Gl_n$ by \cite{Mellit2019}.
+The theorem holds for $G= \Gl_2, \Sl_2$ and $\PGl_2$ by \cite{HauselRodriguez-Villegas2008}, and for $G=\Gl_n$ by \cite{Mellit2019}.
 To explain this phenomenon, de Cataldo, Hausel and Migliorini conjectured that the non-abelian Hodge correspondence should exchange the weight filtration on $H^*(\mbtwisted, \QQ)$ with the perverse (Leray) filtration associated to $\chi$ on $H^*(\mdoltwisted, \QQ)$; see \cref{Def:perverseLeray}.
 In this way, the curious hard Lefschetz theorem would correspond to the classical relative hard Lefschetz theorem for $\chi$; see \cref{thm:rhl}.

 \begin{conj}[P=W conjecture for twisted moduli spaces]

 \end{conj}